MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgUserOnlineMeetingRecording.md

 This API doesn't support getting call recordings from channel meetings.
 For a recording, this API returns the metadata of the single recording associated with the online meeting.
 For the content of a recording, this API returns the stream of bytes associated with the recording.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserOnlineMeetingRecording](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserOnlineMeetingRecording?view=graph-powershell-beta)

 ## SYNTAX